AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Method

 \subsection{Preliminaries}

-Recent AM-FM paradigm TTS models employ an architecture consisting of a GPT-style autoregressive model for semantic tokens and a flow matching decoder based on the DiT architecture.
-The FM decoder synthesizes mel-spectrograms by transforming the semantic latent distribution through a velocity field $v_\phi$.
-The transforming process is described as an ordinary differential equation (ODE).
-This continuous flow structure makes it challenging to determine how to intervene without disrupting the global prosody.
-We describe this process using the ODE shown in Eq.~\ref{eqn:ode_flow}:
+Our framework builds on the AM-FM TTS paradigm, which pairs an autoregressive semantic model with a flow matching decoder based on the DiT architecture.
+The FM decoder synthesizes a mel-spectrogram by integrating an ordinary differential equation (ODE):